Helen Corinne Bergen: Washington, D.C.

 On February 28, 1897, while with friends, she tore her hair and cut up parts of her dress into shreds.
 Her brother, who was on business in Washington, D.C., and her family physician were sent for, and it was deemed appropriate to send Bergen to the Emergency Hospital.
 The hospital superintendent felt that Bergen might become violently insane and admitted her.
 One of her hallucinations was that she was in Cuba fighting the Spanish army.
 On March 1, she made diagrams of imaginary battlefields in Cuba and wrote notes to prominent persons.
 On March 2, her friends thought it best to remove Bergen to St. Elizabeth's Asylum (now known as St. Elizabeths Hospital) where she was admitted on the advice of relatives and her physician.

 By December 1897, Bergen showed signs of improvement in her mental health.
 On December 21, with an escort, she visited several stores in Washington, D.C., and told her attendant that she would not be returning to St. Elizabeth's Asylum.
 Taken to police headquarters, it was explained to her that she had been sent to St. Elizabeth's Asylum in a lawful manner and the only way she could earn her liberty was by proving her sanity.
 She then agreed to return to the asylum.

 In November 1898, Bergen filed for divorce, alleging desertion and abandonment on the part of her husband, beginning May 25, 1896, and that she was unable to ascertain his whereabouts.
 The divorce was secured April 3, 1899.

 The dramatic poem, The Princess Adelaide, was published in book form in 1900.

+She married Sumner M. Curtis in 1901.
+Curtis was the Washington correspondent for the Milwaukee Sentinel and the New York Herald.